-Smart Mix Player depends on a config file and a database you set up.
-First change the path to your music files in the file config.txt.
-Then add the desired audio files to the database with the Smart Mix Collection application.
+Add songs to database - Now it's time to add audio files to the database with the Smart Mix Collection application.
 If desired, you can first add a few songs and expand the database later.

 Now it's time to listen to whether the intro beats are in sync with other songs.
 Click on the 'Mix intro test' button to execute Smart Mix Player.
 The player loads the song plus a random song.
 This way you can listen if the mixed intro sounds good.
 By clicking on the 'New mix' button you can load another random song.
 Smart Mix Collection is disabled until you close Smart Mix Player.

 If the beats are running synchronously (which is usually the case) you do not have to do anything.
-Otherwise, go back to your wave editor and check if the intro start and end positions are really correct.
-If a position is wrong then correct them in Smart Mix Collection and click again on the 'Mix intro test' button to hear if the beats are now well synchronized.
+Otherwise, check if the intro markers are in the right place.
+If not, then delete the marker and place the marker at the correct postion.
+Click again on the 'Mix intro test' button to hear if the beats are now well synchronized.

 If all data is entered correctly you can save the record by clicking on the Save button.

-If you have added some songs to Smart Mix Collection and customized config.txt, you can run Smart Mix Player.
+If you have customized config.txt and added some songs to Smart Mix Collection, you can run Smart Mix Player.
 Just start the application and click on the 'Play' button to start the mix.

 If you want to listen to another mix, you can click on the 'New mix' button.
 A new window will open where you can specify the settings of the new mix.
 You can change them or you can leave them as they are.
 Click the apply button to load a new mix based on the settings.

 Isaäc da Costalaan 265

 Chamber of Commerce no. 70668175